eic/EICrecon/README.md

 **How log levels should be used?**

-- **trace**    - something very verbose like each heat parameter
+- **trace**    - something very verbose like each hit parameter
-- **debug**    - all information that is relevant for an expert to debug but should not be present outside of debugging
+- **debug**    - all information that is relevant for an expert to debug but should not be present in production
 - **info**     - something that will always (almost) get into the global log
-- **warning**  - something bad that needs attention but results are considered usable
+- **warning**  - something that needs attention but results are likely usable
 - **error**    - something bad making results probably unusable
 - **critical** - imminent software failure and termination

 Sometimes one needs to know current log level to calculate debugging values.
-Use **<=** operator to check level. int value of trace=0, debug=1, ... critical= 5.
+Use **<=** operator to check level.
+It works because enum values are: trace=0, debug=1, ... critical= 5.
 So:

 ```c++
   // In general one doesn't need to manually check log debug level